A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.B.2.3 Management takes corrective action when it identifies risks to clients, risks to employees, or when the provider is not achieving its social goals.

-The senior management is responsible, under the supervision of the Board, for taking action when targets are not being met to keep in track with the defined strategy.
+The senior management is responsible, under the supervision of the board, for taking action when social targets are not being met to keep in track with the defined social strategy.

 Scoring guidance